whaledr/whalebooks/shiv/whale_spectrogram/README.md

 - 2018-12-10T12:50:45Z    80meter
 - 2018-12-28T09:23:24Z    80meter
 - 2019-01-12T03:10:31Z    500meter   <--- very nice day
+  - re-tiled on April 25 2019 0-8khz and 10 seconds.
+Site code is LJ01C
 - 2019-01-07T14:55:27Z    500meter
-- 2019-01-14T11:39:34Z    500meter
+- 2019-01-14T11:39:34Z    500meter   <---
+  - currently in progress April 26 2019, 0 -- 8 khz, 10 seconds, site code LJ01C
 - 2018-12-28T03:17:33Z    SlopeBase

 ## Pay Serious Attention

+Ok this is important!
+This section is what you must read right now, and I really mean it.
+Why?
-This section is really ***stuff you will forget after two weeks doing other things*** so please look through it quickly to remind yourself!!
+Because ***this is the stuff you forgot after two weeks spent doing other things***.
+Read through this to remind yourself...

+- This walk-through is really thorough so you are in good shape
+  - but it can always be improved
-- `conda activate whaledr` is an absolutely necessary command when you log in so the Python script runs
+- `conda activate whaledr` is an absolutely essential for the Python script to run
+  - if you run `screen` you issue `conda activate whaledr` *therein*
-  - also if you run `screen`! (and this walkthrough has some useful notes on using `screen`)
+    - Remember this walkthrough has useful notes on using `screen`
-  - also if you reconstitute an AMI!
+  - if you reconstitute an AMI that *should* work but doesn't: Why is that?
+I'll give you a sec...
+    - Answer: Did you say `conda activate whaledr`?
 - access keys
   - keep them out of git repo directories; avoid wasting tens thousand dollars and days of your time
-  - keep them in `creds.json` in your root directory; where they look like this with ***double*** quotes:
+  - keep keys in `creds.json` in your root directory; contents look like this with ***double*** quotes:

 ```
 { "key_id": "APIIJDHGUFK8TZKHCDIZ", "key_access" : "uUilebaksX9AaEa2WZYUCnXaZIUc87EgazsHdw45" }
 ```

+  - use an S3 Browser (or something) to look in on your S3 bucket situation
+    - your access keys can be tested out in the process; perhaps you need to generate new ones
+    - you can clobber old datasets in preparation for generating new versions

 ## Overviews